 $21.33-$26.42 hourly / $3,696.70-$4,579.58 monthly / $44,360.40-$54,954.96 annual

-Performs a variety of complex clerical functions of an assigned office or department.
+Performs a variety of complex clerical functions and applies the established processes and procedures of an assigned office or department.

 Applies the rules and policies of a specialized program function or activity to specific cases.

 Reviews existing clerical procedures to determine more efficient methods and implements revised procedures and forms.

 Reviews and processes a variety of forms, applications, and records for completeness and accuracy and codes and verifies information.

 Effectively utilizes computer equipment, specialized software applications, and a variety of standard office equipment used for processing the work of an office.